 - All faculty, staff, and students of Springfield College who park on College-owned property.

-- Visitor parking spaces are available in Lot 4 and at the entrance to the Physical Education Complex.
+- Visitor parking spaces are available in Lot 4 and at the entrance of Lot 10 Physical Education Complex.

-- There is no overnight parking in a visitor parking spot.
+- There is no overnight parking allowed in visitor parking spots.

-- Any employee or registered student of Springfield College is not considered to be a visitor.
+- If you are an employee or registered student of Springfield College, you are not considered to be a visitor.